tvogiannou/hephaestus/README.md

 ```

 ## Example Pipelines
-The library contains two pipelines that can be used as reference for writing custom. more advanced ones
+The library contains two pipelines that can be used as reference for writing more advanced ones:

 - [TriMeshPipeline](https://github.com/tvogiannou/hephaestus/blob/master/hephaestus/include/hephaestus/TriMeshPipeline.h) for rendering simple triangle meshes.
 - [PrimitivesPipeline](https://github.com/tvogiannou/hephaestus/blob/master/hephaestus/include/hephaestus/PrimitivesPipeline.h) for rendering lines.

-> Pipelines are part of the code that is updated more often as I experiment more with shaders, rendering features, etc.
+> Pipelines are part of the code that is updated more often so it is discouraged to rely on their compatibility over time.

 The *TriMeshPipeline* is a generic example of a pipeline that can render textured triangle meshes of specific vertex format (already defined by the pipeline).
 Below is some sample code with an overview of the required operations for committing mesh data (mainly vertices & indices) that can be consumed by the pipeline.